 - UDI-Technology (UDI-T) is a structured academic research governance framework delivered through four integrated stages to support quantitative research under real-world data constraints.

 - UDI-T does not operate as an automated output system.
-All stages are human-led, governance-controlled, and academically grounded in established methodological principles.
+All stages are human-led, expert-informed, and governance-controlled, grounded in established methodological principles.
+The framework is delivered through a network of experienced researchers and professionals, ensuring that all outputs are contextually grounded, methodologically sound, and academically defensible.

 - UDI-T strengthens research defensibility, interpretive alignment, and methodological coherence without fabricating data, replacing researcher analysis, or bypassing academic standards.
 The framework operates within clearly defined governance boundaries that preserve researcher authorship, supervisory authority, and institutional integrity.